-For the Lottery, a representative from the Town will pull Application Numbers from a box.
-The Application Numbers are randomly drawn and placed in the order drawn on a Lottery Result List.
+For each Lottery, a representative from the Town will pull Application Numbers from a box.
+The Application Numbers are randomly drawn for both of the lotteries and placed in the order drawn on two Lottery Result Lists.

 The order drawn does not necessarily reflect the order that households will get to select units as Application Numbers of smaller households are mixed in with Application Numbers of appropriately sized households (see: Household Size and Composition).
+Additionally, applicants for the 2BR Age-Restricted units will be mixed in with households who are only applying for the 3BR and/or 4BR units.
 It is only how a household is drawn relative to other eligible households that matters.